tmabbott/AWSAccountLookup/README.md

 ### How do I create the accountLookup.json file?

 There is a script in the scripts directory that will produce a file for you.
 It expects a .csv file with column headers of "Account ID" and "Name" (this is what is produced if you do an export from your AWS Org account).

+### Won't this file get out of date if I'm creating new accounts?

+Yes it will.
+If I develop a CLI script to extract the accounts and update the files on a periodic basis, I'll add it to the scripts directory.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.